AyariAhmed/video-converter/README.md

 ## Terraform
 We used Terraform which is an IAC tool to provision infrastructure and set-up the first Helm charts.
 We built 5 well isolated and maintainable infrastructure layers (Microstacks):
-- Layer0: Defining and configuring the provider (Azure)
+- Layer0: Defining and configuring Auzre remote backend
-- Layer1: Provisioning an Azure Kubernetes Cluster whithin the ressource group created in layer0
+- Layer1: Provisioning an Azure Kubernetes Cluster (uses remote backend from layer0)
 - Layer2: Provisioning MongoDB, Postgres, and RabbitMQ ressources based on the helm charts that we prepared
-- Layer3: Setting up ArgoCD
+- Layer3: Adding Prometheus and Grafana to the provisioned cluster
-- Layer4:
+- Layer4: Provisioning and setting up ArgoCD

 # Deployment